raul23/nlp/README.rst

    5. Deployable as a web service

    ``langid.py`` comes pre-trained on 97 languages (ISO 639-1 codes given)

+|

+`:information_source:`

+- The fifth method supports `97 languages <https://github.com/saffsd/langid.py>`_.
+- It is the third quickest method for identifiying the language of a given text.

 Run method 5 (langid)
 '''''''''''''''''''''